DVD region code: Purpose

 One purpose of region coding is controlling release dates.
 One practice of movie marketing which was threatened by the advent of digital home video was the tradition of releasing a movie to cinemas and then for general rental or sale later in some countries than in others.
 This practice was historically common because before the advent of digital cinema, releasing a movie at the same time worldwide used to be prohibitively expensive.
 Most importantly, manufacturing a release print of a film for public exhibition in a cinema has always been expensive, but a large number of release prints are needed only for a narrow window of time during the first few weeks after a film's release.
 Spreading out release dates allows for reuse of some release prints in other regions.
+For example, the film 28 Days Later was available on DVD in the United Kingdom before it was released in theaters in the United States.

 Videotapes were inherently regional since formats had to match those of the encoding system used by television stations in that particular region, such as NTSC and PAL, although from the early 1990s PAL machines increasingly offered NTSC playback.
 DVDs are less restricted in that sense.
 Region coding allows movie studios to better control the global release dates of DVDs.

 Also, the copyright in a title may be held by different entities in different territories.
 Region coding enables copyright holders to (attempt to) prevent a DVD from a region from which they do not derive royalties from being played on a DVD player inside their region.
 Region coding attempts to dissuade importing of DVDs from one region into another.